-When some of the Jews, arguing vehemently with Jesus, appealed to their status as the physical sons of Abraham to support their claim that they were the heirs to God’s blessings, Jesus answered, “Your father Abraham rejoiced that he was to see my day; he saw it and was glad” (John 8.56).
-Abraham had vested his hopes not in his immediate physical offspring by their forefather Isaac but rather in his greater son after the flesh, Jesus himself, the Son of God according to the Spirit.
+When some of the Jews argued with Jesus by appealing to their status as the physical sons of Abraham to support their claim that they were the heirs to God’s blessings, Jesus answered, “Your father Abraham rejoiced that he was to see my day; he saw it and was glad” (John 8.56).
+Abraham had vested his hopes not in his immediate physical offspring by their forefather Isaac but in his more excellent son after the flesh, Jesus himself, the Son of God according to the Spirit.

-Abraham looked forward to the coming of Jesus, his greater son, to redeem the world from sin.
-It is for this reason that one of the titles Jesus is given in the Gospel account is Ibn Ibrahim, “the Son of Abraham” (Matthew 1:1).
+Abraham looked forward to the coming of Jesus, his more excellent son, to redeem the world from sin.
+For this reason, one of the titles Jesus is given in the Gospel account is Ibn Ibrahim, “the Son of Abraham” (Matthew 1:1).
 He is the Redeemer, the one who was foreshadowed in the sacrifice of Isaac centuries earlier.
 Both Jesus and Isaac were properly descended from Abraham according to the promise.
 However, as Isaac was considered by God to be the only son of Abraham, the reflection shows Jesus is ultimately the Son of God, the true Father of the faithful, the reality.

-Once a year Muslims commemorate the deep, wondrous love of Abraham for God in being willing to sacrifice even his own son out of obedience to God.
-However, do you know that every day of the year true believers in Jesus remember the deep, magnificent love of God for people, shown through God being willing to spare not even his own Word and the Spirit, known to us as Jesus?
-He did this to prove once for all his eternal love for us and his desire that we should not perish but through faith obtain eternal life, by believing in Jesus as our Savior and assurance (1 Timothy 2:4; 1 John 4.14).
-Talking of himself, Jesus said, “ ... the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many” (Matthew 20:28).
+Once a year, Muslims commemorate Abraham’s deep, wondrous love for God in being willing to sacrifice even his own son out of obedience to God.
+However, do you know that every day of the year true believers in Jesus remember God’s deep, magnificent love for people, shown through God being willing to spare not even his own Word and the Spirit, known to us as Jesus?
+He did this to prove once for all his eternal love for us and his desire that we should not perish but, through faith, obtain eternal life, by believing in Jesus as our Savior and assurance (1 Timothy 2:4; 1 John 4.14).
+Jesus said, “ ... the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many” (Matthew 20:28).